 Millions of women are surviving breast cancer today, thanks to early detection and improvements in testing and treatment.
 Mammogram screenings are the most effective method for the early detection of breast cancer.
 It is important to get the recommended screening tests before any symptoms develop.
 When cancer is found in the early stages, it is easier to treat.
 Caught early enough, breast cancer often can be cured.
-Women who are 40 years and older should have a screening mammogram every year as a regular part of her health care.
+Women who are 40 years and older should have a screening mammogram every year as a regular part of their health care.

 What is a Screening Mammogram?

-In-Office Digital Mammogram Screenings
+In-Office Digital 3D Mammogram Screenings

 Our advanced digital screening mammogram makes state of the art technology accessible to all women.
 Digital mammograms are electronic images of the breast, acquired at different angles, that can be enhanced, magnified, or manipulated for further evaluation, offering the following advantages over conventional mammogram:

 - Health care providers can share image files electronically, making longdistance consultations between radiologists and breast surgeons easier.

 - Subtle differences between normal and abnormal tissues may be more easily noted.

 - Fewer repeat images may be needed, reducing the exposure to radiation.